-Use of the POLST form to limit treatment is not appropriate for persons with stable medical or functionally disabling problems who have many years of life expectancy.
-For patients with significant disabilities, health care professionals should consider approaching a patient about a POLST conversation only if this patient's level of functioning has become severely impaired as a result of a deteriorating health condition.
+Use of the POLST form is not appropriate for persons with stable medical or functionally disabling problems who have many years of life expectancy.
+For patients with significant disabilities, healthcare professionals should consider approaching a patient about a POLST conversation only if this patient's level of functioning has become severely impaired as a result of a deteriorating health condition.
 It is appropriate to engage in a POLST conversation only if the person has a disease process (not just their disability) that is an end-stage medical condition or terminal illness.

-Remember that a POLST form is designed to express the individual's preferences for levels of treatment and can indicate either full treatment, including resuscitation attempts, or can be used to limit those interventions that are not desired by the individual.
+Remember that a POLST form is designed to express the individual's preferences for levels of treatment, which may be full treatment, including resuscitation attempts, or limits regarding interventions that are not desired by the individual.

-When a POLST is not Executed or Found
+When a POLST Is not Executed or Found

-In the absence of a POLST form or an Out-of-Hospital Do-Not-Resuscitate Order patients will receive advanced cardiac life support, including CPR, endotracheal intubation, and defibrillation, based on standard protocols.
+In the absence of a POLST form or an Out-of-Hospital Do-Not-Resuscitate Order, patients will receive advanced cardiac life support, including CPR, endotracheal intubation, and defibrillation, based on standard protocols.
 If it is likely that a patient may lose decision-making capacity within the next year, it is critical that the patient have an up to date advance directive that appoints a health care agent for them and expresses their wishes regarding medical care with a living will.
-This will provide guidance and a surrogate to continue communication and health care decision-making so that a POLST may be completed or revised as necessary as the patient's condition changes.
+This will provide guidance and identify a surrogate to continue communication and healthcare decision making so that a POLST may be completed or revised as necessary as the patient's condition changes.